 When you make a G chord without a capo, the note you play on the 6th string is a G. But now that everything’s moved up two frets, the 6th string note is an A.

-Which means, you’re making a G chord shape, but you’re actually playing an A chord.
+This means, you’re making a G chord shape, but you’re actually playing an A chord.

 It works the same way with C and D shapes: with the capo on the second fret, the C shape becomes a D chord, and the D shape becomes an E chord.

-Open chord shapes can be a lot of fun to play blues with, because you can easily add hammer-on and pull-off licks to your chord changes.
+Open chord shapes can be a lot of fun to play blues with because you can easily add hammer-on and pull-off licks to your chord changes.
 I’ll show you a few licks next time, plus I’ll tell you a little about blues rhythms.

 Until then, have fun and keep practicing!